Who is naturesource communications?

 and successful passage of a bill that granted shoreland protection to previously

 excluded rivers in New Hampshire.
-She served on the Penacook-Boscawen Water

 of land, planning, river,